 - Robson River Campground

-And I will now tell you a secret which will make camping in Mount Robson Provincial Park a brilliant idea.
-You will see Mount Robson (3,954m), the highest peak in the Canadian Rockies.
 Furthermore, there is a popular multi-day trail to Berg Lake where you can see a glacier with a mesmerizing blue pool underneath (backcountry campgrounds need to be reserved in advance).
 And if you just feel like day hiking, head to Kinney Lake.

 Can you camp anywhere in Jasper?

 For Jasper National Park, the answer is no. You can only stay at a designated campground.
 It is illegal to camp without a permit, so you can’t stay at highway parking lots, trailheads or alleys in town.
-Some of our Smile Campervans guests were fined.

 Car camping in Jasper (also called overnight parking) is not allowed outside the campgrounds.
 However, if you’d like to car camp in the campground because you’re worried about bears, you can book our Smile Campervan.